Caffeine

 Caffeine and Adenosine Receptors in Parkinson's Disease — Review

-Review including RCTs and preclinical studies exploring caffeine effects (100-400 mg/day) on motivational symptoms and motor function in Parkinson's disease.
-Adenosine A2A receptor antagonism mechanism.
-(Postuma et al. 2017 review or similar)
+Review including clinical trials and preclinical studies exploring caffeine effects (100-400 mg/day) on motivational symptoms and motor function in Parkinson's disease.
+Adenosine A2A receptor antagonism mechanism. (review or similar)

 Mixed: PD patients in clinical studies plus preclinical models.

-Epidemiological evidence consistently shows lower PD risk in coffee/caffeine consumers (~30% reduction).
-RCTs of caffeine for PD motor symptoms have been mixed — some early benefits faded with chronic dosing.
+Epidemiological evidence consistently shows lower PD risk in coffee/caffeine consumers (~30% reduction). clinical trials of caffeine for PD motor symptoms have been mixed — some early benefits faded with chronic dosing.
 Selective A2A antagonists (istradefylline) are now FDA-approved for PD as adjuncts.
-Note: caffeine itself is NOT an established treatment for PD; this is mechanistic evidence supporting adenosine-targeting therapies.
+Note: caffeine itself is not an established treatment for PD; this is mechanistic evidence supporting adenosine-targeting therapies.

 8

-Coffee, Caffeine vs Decaffeinated Coffee on Various Outcomes — RCT
+Coffee, Caffeine vs Decaffeinated Coffee on Various Outcomes — Clinical Trial

 Randomized controlled trial comparing regular coffee (~300 mg caffeine), decaffeinated coffee, and water/placebo in 50 healthy adults examining various physiological and psychological outcomes.